 Consumer confidence drops, again

-New York — The consumer confidence index dropped for the fifth consecutive month in November, falling more than three points to 82.2.
+To the surprise of many who watch the indicator, the consumer confidence index dropped for the fifth consecutive month in November.
+The index, one of the economy's most closely watched monthly numbers, fell more than three points to 82.2.

 Compiled by The Conference Board every month, the index had been expected to show some improvement in the most recent survey.
 Economic watchers had foreseen a gain based on an increase in the University of Michigan's consumer sentiment index (which appeared in the week for The Conference Board's number), signs of healthy traffic at retailers during the post-Thanksgiving weekend and promising news from the war in Afghanistan.